 ► CHALLENGES OF FOOD INSECURITY

-From government reports, academic research and anecdotal evidence, we know that individuals or families who do not have enough money to buy food for regular and balanced meals (fresh fruit and vegetables, grains, natural sources of protein, dairy items or the equivalent) may use a variety of coping strategies: they may eat less, eat substitutive meals or inexpensive food, consume energy drinks, get food from emergency sources and food pantries, rely on public assistance programs, or school meals for children.
+From government reports, academic research, and anecdotal evidence, we know that individuals or families who do not have enough money to buy food for regular and balanced meals (fresh fruit and vegetables, grains, natural sources of protein, dairy items, or the equivalent) may use a variety of coping strategies: they may eat less, eat inexpensive food, consume energy drinks, get food from emergency sources and food pantries, rely on public assistance programs, or obtain school meals for children.

 The special challenges confronting those who are food insecure include, but are not limited to such factors as accessibility and affordability of food retailers (travel time, food prices) and poor quality of food in local venues (“food deserts”).
 Cooking can also be a problem, due to a lack of gas, electricity, or time.
 Some people, especially the homeless, may even lack access to a kitchen.

-→ Food pantries, school meals, shelter meals (like MFF partner Women’s Lunch Place), church meals, and hunger advocate food-drives are all essential resources in combating food insecurity.
+→ Food pantries, school meals, shelter meals (like Music for Food partner Women’s Lunch Place), church meals, and hunger advocate food-drives are all essential resources in combating food insecurity.

 ► WHAT GOVERNMENT ASSISTANCE IS AVAILABLE TO ADDRESS FOOD INSECURITY?